wbubblerteam/wbubblerdotnet/README.md

 The Wbubbler C# package.

 # How to install ?
-To install do these following commands:
+To install use one of these following commands:
  - Package Manager
    `Install-Package Wbubbler -Version 1.0.2`
  - .Net CLI